 If a student is supposed to be making up time prior to the start of next quarter and is unable to do so due to an illness, they must have a doctor's note stating their illness/injury and when they are released to resume clinical activities.
 Upon a doctor's release, the student will be allowed the same amount of time to make-up any absences over and above the two days allowed.
-Otherwise, ALL make-up time must be completed after finals and prior to the start of the next quarter, other than for special circumstances.
+Otherwise, ALL makeup time must be completed after finals and prior to the start of the next quarter, other than for special circumstances.

 The clinical coordinator will be the individual determining the times, days and clinical site where the student will be making up the time.
 The student is not allowed to arrange the make-up time.
-The student is not allowed to be tardy and/or absent, sent home by clinical staff or leave early while making-up their time.
-If they are tardy or absent while making up their time, they will be placed on immediate probation.
+The student is not allowed to be tardy and/or absent while making-up their time.
+If they are tardy or absent while making up their time they will be they will be placed on immediate probation.